 In 1994, the “Drop–In Center” moved to the parish house of the Church of the Good Shepherd.
 Then in 1998 it was relocated to leased space in the Bloomfield Community United Methodist Church.
 Our Executive Director, Scott Peterman, was hired in 1999.

 2000 began a period of extraordinary growth that continues to this day.
-New members included heterosexual men, women and children; SWC has expanded services to include dinners, educational programs, wellness classes and family outings.
+SWC has expanded services to include dinners, educational programs, wellness classes and family outings.

 In 2001, the Bloomfield Community United Methodist Church and parsonage were donated to SWC for one dollar.
-Ongoing renovations have made our AIDS Community Center truly welcoming and accessible for physically challenged people.
+Ongoing renovations have made our AIDS Community Center truly welcoming and accessible.

-Today more than 25 years later, the Board, Staff, Volunteers and Members of SWC pledge to continue and expand our life-enhancing services until AIDS ceases to exist.
+Today, the Board, Staff, Volunteers and Members of SWC pledge to continue our wellness services until HIV/AIDS ceases to exist.

 Shepherd Wellness Community is a non-profit, tax exempt 501(c) 3 charity organization.